 Tituba (1665?-??) – The first person to be accused of practicing witchcraft during the Salem witch trials, Tituba was a slave who belonged to the Reverend Samuel Parris.
-While living in Barbados in the 1670s, Parris had purchased Tituba along with another slave named John Indian.
-Tituba was originally from an Arawak village in South America, where she was captured as a child, and taken to Barbados into slavery.
-She is thought to have been between 12 and 17 years-old when Parris purchased her.
+While living in Barbados in the 1670s, Parris purchased Tituba and another slave named John Indian.
+Tituba was originally from an Arawak village in South America, where she was captured as a child and taken to Barbados into slavery.
+She is thought to have been between 12 and 17 years old when Parris purchased her.
 When Parris moved to Boston in 1680, the two slaves accompanied him.
-Parris soon married Elizabeth Eldridge and the couple would have three children.
+Parris soon married Elizabeth Eldridge, and the couple would have three children.
 The family moved to Salem Village in July 1689, where Samuel Parris became the minister.
 That same year, Tituba and John Indian were married and remained a part of the Parris household.
 The slaves were thought to have had only one child, which they named Violet.

 When Elizabeth Parris and Abigail Williams began to show their odd “afflictions,” Tituba was the first person they accused of witchcraft.
-Unfortunately, she had made herself a likely target for witchcraft accusations when shortly after Elizabeth “Betty” Parris, began having strange fits and symptoms, she participated in the preparation of a “witch cake” that would reveal the identity of Betty’s afflicter.
-Reverend Samuel Parris was enraged when he found out about the cake, and shortly thereafter, the “afflicted girls” named Tituba as a witch.
+Unfortunately, she had made herself a likely target for witchcraft accusations.
+Shortly after Elizabeth “Betty” Parris began having strange fits and symptoms, she prepared a “witch cake” that would reveal the identity of Betty’s afflicter.
+Reverend Samuel Parris was enraged when he found out about the cake, and shortly after that, the “afflicted girls” named Tituba a witch.

-Rumors were rampant that Tituba had enthralled the local teenage girls with her stories of African or Caribbean voodoo and magic spells, and it was she that had taught Elizabeth Parris and Abigail Williams the forbidden practice of fortune-telling.
-However, nowhere in the court records has it been confirmed that this was true.
-In fact, the fortune-telling technique that the girls’ used, was nothing more than an egg white in a glass of water, a commonly known device in New England at the time.
+Rumors were rampant that Tituba had enthralled the local teenage girls with her stories of African or Caribbean voodoo and magic spells, and she had taught Elizabeth Parris and Abigail Williams the forbidden practice of fortune-telling.
+However, nowhere in the court records has confirmed this was true.
+In fact, the fortune-telling technique that the girls’ used was nothing more than an egg white in a glass of water, a commonly known device in New England at the time.
 She also said she was beaten by her owner, the Reverend Samuel Parris, and was told to confess to witchcraft.
 Interestingly, what she confessed to was all culturally European, not African or Caribbean.

-Despite the fact that she confessed to a capital offense and was a slave, Tituba was never tried or executed for her role in the witchcraft trials.
+Even though she confessed to a capital offense and was a slave, Tituba was never tried or executed for her role in the witchcraft trials.
 By confessing early on, Tituba avoided the ordeal of going to trial, joining with the “afflicted girls” in providing key evidence against accused witches.
 When public sentiment towards the accusers and the trials began to change, Tituba recanted her confession, which enraged Reverend Samuel Parris.
-In retaliation, he refused to pay the jailer’s fee to get her out of prison and she spent 13 months in jail until an unknown person paid the seven pounds for her release and bought her.
-It is likely that the same person bought her husband, John because Puritans were not inclined to split up married couples, even slaves.
+In retaliation, he refused to pay the jailer’s fee to get her out of prison, and she spent 13 months in jail until an unknown person paid the seven pounds for her release and bought her.
+The same person likely bought her husband, John, because Puritans were not inclined to split up married couples, even slaves.
 It is unknown what happened to her after she began her life with her new owner.

-Margaret Toothaker (1682-??) – The daughter of Roger and Mary Allen Toothaker, Margaret was born in Billerica, Massachusetts on January 31, 1682, the youngest of nine children.
-Margaret was just ten-years-old when she was arrested along with her mother, Mary Allen Toothaker for witchcraft.
+Margaret Toothaker (1682-??) – The daughter of Roger and Mary Allen Toothaker, Margaret was born in Billerica, Massachusetts, on January 31, 1682, the youngest of nine children.
+Margaret was just ten years old when she was arrested along with her mother, Mary Allen Toothaker, for witchcraft.
 The complaint, made by Joseph Houlton and Jonathan Walcott of Salem Village on May 28, 1692, allegedly that she and her mother had afflicted Mary Walcott and Abigail Williams.
 No records of any examination of her survive, but she is referred to in several court records.
-Interestingly, her name never appears, rather, she was referred to repeatedly as the daughter of her father or her mother, or even as a cousin, but never as an individual.
+Interestingly, her name never appears.
+Rather, she was referred to repeatedly as the daughter of her father or mother or even as a cousin, but never as an individual.
 Her father, Roger Toothaker, who was also accused, died in prison shortly after Margaret’s arrest.
-Margaret Toothaker was the only child of two parents who were accused witches.
-The ten-year-old appears to never have been indicted but remained in prison with her mother, Mary, for over seven months.
+Margaret Toothaker was the only child of two accused parents, witches.
+The ten-year-old appears never to have been indicted but remained in prison with her mother, Mary, for over seven months.
 Her mother was tried in January 1693 and found not guilty.
 Margaret was released with her mother.
 In the meantime, the Toothaker homestead had been burned by Indians.
 Margaret and her mother returned to the remains of their home.
 But, their turmoil would not yet be over.
 On August 5, 1695, Indians attacked their small town of Billerica.
-Some 15 people were killed including Mary Allen Toothaker.
+Some 15 people were killed, including Mary Allen Toothaker.
 Margaret, who was 12 years old at the time, was kidnapped and never seen again.

 Mary Allen Toothaker (1642?-1695) – The wife of Roger Toothaker, who was already in prison on a charge of witchcraft, Mary would also be arrested, along with her ten-year-old daughter, Margaret.
 Mary was born in about 1642 in Andover to Andrew and Faith Ingalls Allen.
 She grew up to marry Roger Toothaker on June 9, 1665, and the couple would eventually have nine children.
-Her husband, who was a folk-healer and claimed to be able to hunt and get rid of “witches” was arrested for witchcraft himself in May 1692.
+Her husband, a folk healer who claimed to be able to hunt and get rid of “witches,” was arrested for witchcraft in May 1692.
 Soon, Mary and her ten-year-old daughter, Margaret, would also be accused.
 Upon a complaint made by Joseph Houlton and Jonathan Walcott of Salem Village on May 28, 1692, for allegedly afflicting Mary Walcott and Abigail Williams.
 Both were brought in and imprisoned in Salem Towne.
-When questioned, she would admit that her husband, Roger Toothaker had skills in practicing countermagic against witches and confirmed that her daughter, Martha Toothaker Emerson had killed a witch.
+When questioned, she would admit that her husband, Roger Toothaker, had skills in practicing countermagic against witches and confirmed that her daughter, Martha Toothaker Emerson, had killed a witch.
 Mary would also be accused by her seven-year-old niece, Sarah Carrier, and Elizabeth Johnson Jr.

-Just a few weeks later, on June 16th, Mary’s husband, Roger Toothaker died in prison.
-Six days later, Mary’s daughter, Martha Toothaker Emerson was arrested and jailed.
+Just a few weeks later, on June 16th, Mary’s husband, Roger Toothaker, died in prison.
+Six days later, Mary’s daughter, Martha Toothaker Emerson, was arrested and jailed.
 On July 30th, Mary Toothaker was examined and confessed to practicing witchcraft.
-She was deathly afraid of Indians due to the fact that their homestead was so far away from the center of town.
-Stating that she had many dreams of fighting with them, she had yielded to the Devil, who promised her she would not be hurt by them.
-She said that she had signed the Devil’s book and had been a witch for about two years.
-She would also admit to attending a witches meeting where others were present and that the Reverend George Burroughs was the leader.
+She was deathly afraid of Indians because their homestead was far from the center of town.
+Stating that she had many dreams of fighting with them, she had yielded to the Devil, who promised her they would not hurt her.
+She said she had signed the Devil’s book and had been a witch for about two years.
+She would also admit to attending a witches’ meeting where others were present and that the Reverend George Burroughs was the leader.
 She implicated Mary Green and Hannah Varnum Tyler Brumidge of Haverhill and Ann Alcock Foster of Andover, as well as others.

-Roger Toothaker (1634-1692) – A doctor, Roger Toothaker was charged with witchcraft and died in prison.
-He was born in England in on November 27, 1634, and while just a baby, traveled with his parents to America.
-When he was only four-years-old, his father, also named Roger, died in 1638, and a year later, his mother remarried a man named Ralph Hill.
+Roger Toothaker (1634-1692) – A doctor, Roger Toothaker, was charged with witchcraft and died in prison.
+He was born in England on November 27, 1634, and while just a baby, he traveled with his parents to America.
+When he was only four years old, his father, also named Roger, died in 1638, and a year later, his mother remarried a man named Ralph Hill.
 The couple settled in Billerica.
-When Roger grew up, he served as an assistant to another physician, and later became a doctor himself, though he had no formal training.
-In about 1660, he was given a lot of land by his step-father, Ralph Hill, which was located in the northern part of Billerica.
+When Roger grew up, he served as an assistant to another physician and later became a doctor himself, though he had no formal training.
+In about 1660, he was given a lot of land by his stepfather, Ralph Hill, located in the northern part of Billerica.
 On June 9, 1665, he married Mary Allen, daughter of Andrew and Faith Allen of Andover and sister of Martha Allen Carrier.
 The couple would eventually have nine children.

 The Salem Witchcraft Hysteria (Main article)